Prompt Lacks Context Hierarchy: Why the Model Answers the Wrong Part

-You pasted 1,200 words: a transcript of a meeting, three slack messages, two paragraphs of background, four bullets of requirements, and a question at the end.
-Everything is at the same visual weight.
-The model treated all of it as equally important, weighed by length — and the longest thing was the meeting transcript, so it summarized the transcript and ignored the requirements.
-The model has no map.
-Without explicit hierarchy (sections, labels, priority markers), models default to “longest section is the topic” which is almost never what you want.
+You pasted 1,200 words: a meeting transcript, three Slack messages, two paragraphs of background, four bullets of requirements, and a question at the end.
+Everything sits at the same visual weight, so the model has no map of what matters.
+With nothing to anchor on, it falls back on length — and the longest block was the transcript, so it summarized the transcript and ignored your requirements.

 Common causes